+Name of Student Organization:

+President's Name: Advisor's Name:

+Person Completing this Form: Email and Phone:

+Membership

+Please fill out the following information regarding membership and attach current membership roster.

+Is membership to this organization open to all enrolled students? \Box Yes \Box No Current number of members: For the past academic year, indicate: At the end of academic year: Number of members have left Number of new members or become inactive

+Meetings

+Please fill out the following information regarding your organization's meetings.

+Were meetings held regularly?
+How often were meetings held?
+Did the president preside over the meetings?□ Yes □ No If no, who led the meetings?

+Leadership

-Name of Student Organizatio n: President's Name: Advisor's Name: Person Completing this Form: Email and Phone: Membership Please fill out the following in formation regarding membership and d attach current membership roster.
-Is membership to this organiz ation open to all enrolled students? □ Yes □ No Current number of members: For the past academic year, i At the end of a ndicate: academic year: Number of new members Number of me or become inac mbers have left ctive Meetings C formation regarding your organizati on s meetings.
-Were meetings held regularly? □ Yes □ No How often were meetings held?
-Did the president preside over the meetings? □ Yes □ No If no, who led the meetings?
-Leadership Please fill out the following in formation regarding the leadership o of your organization.
-Did officers have executive board meetings? □ Yes □ No Officers completed full terms? □ Yes □ No If no, why did officers resign?
-Do you have an established officer transition plan? ☐ Yes ☐ No If yes, please describe the plan:
+Please fill out the following information regarding the leadership of your organization.

+Did officers have executive board meetings?□ Yes □ No Officers completed full terms? □ Yes □ No If no, why did officers resign?
+Do you have an established officer transition plan? □ Yes □ No If yes, please describe the plan: